 PL SC 177N: Politics & Government in Washington, D.C.

 Go inside politics and government during a trip to D.C. over Spring Break.
-The political science program organizes a student trip to Washington, D.C., over Spring Break during every "odd" year.
-The next trip will take place over Spring Break 2021.
+The political science program organizes a student trip to Washington, D.C., over Spring Break during every odd-numbered year.
+The next trip will take place over Spring Break 2023.
 The trip is a required portion of the course PL SC 177N (GS/GH).
 The class is taught by Dr. Robert Speel, Associate Professor of Political Science.
-Dr. Molly Monahan Lang, Assistant Teaching Professor of Sociology, also accompanied the group for the trip in 2019.
+Dr. Maggie Shum, Assistant Professor of Political Science, will also accompany the group in Washington, D.C., in 2023.

-The trip is associated with the political science course POLSC 177N (GS/GH), and students will be required to sign up for either a three credit or one credit version of the course in order to take the trip.
-The three credit version of the course will involve class meetings on campus before and after the trip.
-In addition, the three credit version of the class will involve assigned readings, quizzes, some research, and short papers appropriate for a three credit course.
+The trip is associated with the political science course POLSC 177N (GS/GH), and students will be required to sign up for either a 3-credit or 1-credit version of the course in order to take the trip.
+The 3-credit version of the course will involve class meetings on campus before and after the trip.
+In addition, the 3-credit version of the class will involve assigned readings, quizzes, some research, and short papers appropriate for a 3-credit course.

-In Washington our group will stay at the Virginian Suites hotel.
-The hotel is located in Arlington, VA, just across the Potomac River from Washington, and is a brief walk from a Washington Metro (subway) stop.
-Each room in the hotel contains two queen-sized beds, a pull out sofa bed, a full kitchen, television, furniture, private bathroom, free Wi-Fi, and closet space.
-A chartered bus will transport students between campus and Washington.
+In Washington, our group will stay at The River Inn hotel in the Foggy Bottom neighborhood.
+The hotel is located near a Washington Metro (subway) station.
+Each room in the hotel contains two queen-sized beds, a pull-out sofa bed, a full kitchen, a television, furniture, a private bathroom, free Wi-Fi, and closet space.
+Students are responsible for finding their own form of transportation to Washington, D.C.

-The cost for the trip, per student, for 8 nights stay in the hotel and the bus transportation to Washington, will be $590 for students who stay 3 to room (by utilizing the sofa-bed).
+The cost for the trip, per student, for an eight-night stay in the hotel, will be $600 for students who stay three to a room (by utilizing the sofa bed).
 Students who stay two to a room will need to pay more.
-The low cost of the week in Washington is thanks to financial support from the School of Humanities and Social Sciences Endowment Fund and from the Office of the Penn State Behrend Associate Dean for Academic Affairs.
-In addition, Barbara Welton and Ron Ridgley, Penn State Behrend political science alumni, have donated funds to cover some costs.
+Some travel expenses and admissions fees related to the course are being covered by the School of Humanities and Social Sciences Endowment Fund and generous donations from some of our alumni and alumnae.

-Students will also be responsible for their own food and incidental expenses while in Washington, including subway transportation.
+Students will also be responsible for their own food and incidental expenses while in Washington.
 Students will be able to eat meals cheaply in their rooms if they prefer by using the kitchens present in each room.
-We will generally go to lunch at area food courts.
+We will generally eat lunch at area food courts or cafeterias.
 Students should plan on bringing or having available approximately $200 in personal spending money.
-ATM bank machines are available at the hotel and throughout Washington.
-Penn State students registered full-time in Spring 2019 will incur no additional tuition costs for the course or trip.
+ATM bank machines are available throughout Washington.
+Penn State students registered full-time in Spring 2023 will incur no additional tuition costs for the course or trip.

 Brochures with a full explanation of the trip are available at the School of Humanities and Social Sciences office (170 Kochel).
-To register for the trip and course, students must submit a non-refundable deposit in the form of cash, check, money order, or credit card in the amount of $200 to Penn State University, along with a completed course registration form, course fee form, emergency contact form, and background information form, to Jackie May in the School of H&SS Office, 170 Kochel, by November 29, 2018.
-The forms are available from Dr. Speel or the H&SS School Office.
+To register for the trip and course, students must submit a non-refundable deposit in the form of cash, check, money order, or credit card in the amount of $200 to Penn State University, along with a completed course registration form and course fee form, to Kristen Gincott in the School of H&SS Office, 170 Kochel, by December 2, 2022.

 The $200 will serve as a non-refundable deposit to reserve a space on the trip.
-The remaining cost of the trip will be due to Jackie May by January 28, 2019.
+The remaining $400 cost of the trip will be due to Kristen Gincott by January 30, 2023.

 Photos from previous trips can be found below.